astronomer/docs/astro/deployment-details.md

 :::info

 When CI/CD enforcement is enabled for a Deployment, you cannot enable or disable [DAG-only deploys](deploy-dags.md) for the Deployment.
+For new Deployments on Astro Hosted, DAG-only deploys are enabled by default and you only need to complete these steps if you want to disable the feature.

 To enable or disable DAG-only deploys when CI/CD enforcement is turned on: